prajwel/curvit/README.md

 For the examples given below, we will be using FUV events list (`...l2ce.fits`) from `uvt_03` as input to curvit.

 > **IMPORTANT**: The Level2 directory structure and FITS file naming conventions here explained are for the Level2 data of 6.3 version obtained from ISSDC.
-Always refer the `README.txt` included along with the Level2 data to understand the data structure.
+Always refer to the `README.txt` included along with the Level2 data to understand the data structure.

 ### `makecurves`